OpenMS/pyopenms-docs/docs/source/ms_data.rst

 .. image:: img/Spectra2DDetails.png

-For larger data sets this will be too slow since every individual :term:`peak` gets displayed.
+For larger data sets this will be too slow since every individual peak gets displayed.
 However, we can use :py:class:`~.BilinearInterpolation` which produces an overview image of our :term:`mass spectra<mass spectrum>`.
 This can be useful for a brief visual inspection of your sample in quality control.